 Textbooks will be issued through the teacher in your classes.
 Textbooks are provided to the school through state funding, which means books must be utilized by the school for multiple years.
 Therefore, it is your responsibility to treat books with care.
 Once you have been given books to use, you will be responsible for the books assigned specifically to you until you complete the school term or until you withdraw from school.
 A textbook which is lost or damaged will be your responsibility.
-You must take care of replacement or damage costs before you receive your final grades.
-The school may hold grades and records if fines or replacement costs are not resolved.
+You must take care of replacement or damage costs before a diploma is issued or a class schedule is released for the upcoming school year The school may hold grades and records if fines or replacement costs are not resolved.